-Source: Job Bank Canada, Wage Reports
+Source: Job Bank Wage Report

-Most social workers have a standard 40 hour work week but they may be required to work some evenings and weekends to meet with clients or attend public meetings affecting the community.
+Most social workers have a standard 40 hour work week but you may be required to work some evenings and weekends to meet with clients or attend public meetings affecting the community.
 As well, emergencies may also occur outside of regular office hours and sometimes demand immediate action.

 Skills, Education and Experience

 - respect for diversity

 A university degree in social work is mandatory to work in this profession in British Columbia.
 Increasingly, a master’s degree is required for many social work positions.
 Additional training may be required to work in specialized areas of social work.
 Qualified applicants with degrees from related fields such as Youth and Child Care may also be considered for employment in this area but will not have the ‘Social Worker’ designation.

 There are eight schools of social work in British Columbia.
 There are also distance education programs available.
 A complete listing of accredited Schools of Social Work in Canada can be found at Canadian Association For Social Work Education.

 It is mandatory to be registered with the British Columbia College of Social Workers (BCCSW) in order to work as a Social Worker in British Columbia, unless you are employed by one of the exempt employers listed in the Social Workers Regulation (see below).

 All applicants to the College are required to successfully complete a licensure exam to become registered.